CarlG96/skeleton-smasher/README.md

     * Input: The user clicks on the Back to Intro Button.
     * Output: The user is taken back to the Intro Page.
 ## Bugs
+Here is a list of the more significant bugs I encountered when building Skeleton Smasher.
+* <button> <a> Tag Incompatibility
+    * Bug: The W3C validator informed me that it is bad practice to mix 'button; and 'a' elements inside one another which I had done up until the point of validation.
+    * Fix: In order to correct this, I instead used a 'form' element containing a 'button' element inside it.
+The form had a method attribute of 'GET' and an action attribute of the intended destination.
+* JSHint Undeclared Variables
+    * Bug: When running script.js through JSHint the first time it was revelealed many of my variables were not defined due to me not using the 'let' keyword.
+As such the scopes they were in were causing weird glitches in the logic of my program (ie removing a variable from a function did not cause the logic to break because elsewhere there was a variable with the same name outside the function.)
+    * Fix: Added the 'let' keyword to variables when not yet declared in a function.
+* for Loop to forEach() function problems
+    * Bug: I changed the for loop in script.js which iterated over the Unit/ Upgrade Buttons to give them event listeners to a forEach() function.
+At first this caused the logic of the program to not work as intended.
+    * Fix: I realised that this was because the forEach() function would only iterate over an array not a HTMLCollection and added an Array.from() function before the document.getElementsFromClassName() function call which fixed the problem completely and the program began to work as expected.
+* Font Causing Lighthouse Checks to Fail
+    * Bug: Lighthouse Checks were failing on both webpages.
+Worse so on the mobile checks.
+    * Fix: After significant trial and error, I found that decreasing the amount of the 'Koulen' font that was imported from Google Fonts seemed to have a positive effect on the Lighthouse Check performance metric.
+Whereas before most of the text on both webpages was in 'Koulen' it now only occurs on the main buttons on each page.
 ## Deployment

 ### Gitpod